GilmarMilandri/GilmarMilandri/README.md

 # 👩🏻‍💻 Gilmar Milandri

-**`Desenvolvedor FullStack`**
+**`Developer FullStack`**

-Me chamo Gilmar Milandri, tenho 20 anos e sou natural do Mato Grosso Do Sul.
-Atualmente, estou cursando Técnologia da informação na UFMS e Engenharia de software na Uniderp.
+My name is Gilmar Milandri, I'm 20 years old and I'm from Mato Grosso Do Sul.
+I'm currently studying Information Technology at UFMS and Software Engineering at Uniderp.

 ---